jacksonianrtaylor/movie_rec_proj/README.md

 conclusions:
 -After trying multiple combinations of features (1,2, and 3) it was found that the order of importance to the linear model was: feature_3 , feature_1, and feature_2
--this mean that the collaborative filtering method was the strongest predictor and the general average of the users ratings outperformed the function using cossine similarity
+-this means that the collaborative filtering method was the strongest predictor and the general average of the users ratings outperformed the function using cossine similarity
 -This could mean that movies with similair words in the metadata in them don't necessarily mean that the user will rate them similairly
 -There could be other combinations of movie data or more explicit categories besides text that could produce more effective predictions